 As soon as you’ve determined your vehicle – or consumer product – meets the criteria of California lemon law, your next move is to find an attorney.
 Now, the manufacturer will likely try to dissuade you from doing this.
 Manufacturers have no intention of compensating you for a faulty product.

-Chances are, you’ve never had a lemon product before – and aren’t familiar with the process.
-Manufacturers feed on this to take advantage of consumers.
+Chances are, you aren’t super familiar with the lemon law electronics process.
+It’s pretty rare to purchase an item with manufacturer defects.
+Big-name brands feed on this to take advantage of consumers.

 A common ploy is to tell you arbitration is a quicker, cheaper option than going to court.
 What they don’t tell you is it’s only cheaper for them.
 Arbitration is usually paid for by the manufacturer – and arbitrators may or may not be biased.
 Most arbitration hearings end with the consumer getting the short end of the stick with a low-ball settlement.

-If your product meets the requirements of lemon law in California, cut off your communication with the manufacturer.
-Your California lemon law lawyer will take it from here.
+If your product meets the requirements of CA lemon law, cut off your communication with the manufacturer.
+Your lemon law lawyer in California will take it from here.
 Your job now is to provide your attorney with as much documentation as possible to strengthen the case.

 This includes (but is not limited to):